rgdigital/Veeva-Presentation-Builder/README.md

 #### `gulp` - default task
 This will open a browser window with a preview of the project.
 All the HTML, CSS, and JS files (apart from libraries) are being watched, so any changes you make will trigger a browser refresh to reflect the changes.

+#### `gulp assets` - Copy over assets to dist
+This task will copy the asset files to the `/dist` folder.

 #### `gulp delivery` - Package up delivery files
-This task will package the slide`zip` files into the `/delivery` folder ready to be imported into Veeva.
+This task will package the slide`.zip` files into the `/delivery` folder ready to be imported into Veeva.

 ## Resources
 - [Veeva CRM docs](https://developer.veevacrm.com/api/)